Close up of a typewriter typing the words "Something worth reading" for a blog that explains how to create a content brief

 Provide resources and references

 Content is about more than just getting clicks.
-Those clicks mean nothing if visitors can’t relate to the content, or if they don’t trust you enough.
+Those clicks mean nothing if people can’t relate to the content, or if they don’t trust you enough.

-Accuracy and credibility can give you the edge.
+Accuracy and credibility can give you an edge over competitors.

 Stack of papers in albums to reflect a writer's hoards of industry-related resources.